 The MMI is designed to evaluate a candidate’s non-cognitive skills, such as collegiality, teamwork, cultural sensitivity, and communication skills, which have been established as important traits for a physician to possess.
 Keep in mind that there are no right or wrong answers.
 Instead, candidates are being evaluated on their thought process as well as their ability to think efficiently and adapt correspondingly.
 Most importantly, interviewers are looking for candidates who can be objective, rational, and non-judgemental in a multitude of different circumstances.
 In this way, the best candidates will be those who are able to address both sides of any situation, rather than solely demonstrating knowledge or a stance for one side or another.

 Although the MMI may be different from traditional medical school interviews, many basic interviewing skills still apply.
 Regardless of the type of interview, extensive research on the medical profession, the schools of which you are applying to, and the current challenges in medicine are imperative to succeeding in the interview.
 However, because the MMI is different from the traditional interview, a unique approach is also required.
 Applicants should focus on developing their ability to formulate a logical and thorough response within a rigid time frame.
 Analyzing medical ethics and healthcare policy issues will allow the applicant to weigh the risks and benefits of a particular concept in any medical school interview.
-Perhaps the biggest challenge of the MMI is the strict time frame, which interviewers may have recently become aware of due to completing the AAMC VITA.
+Perhaps the biggest challenge of the MMI is the strict time frame.
 Therefore and understandably, practice under strict time limits is encouraged as well as recommended.
 With enough practice, candidates will realize that regardless of the scenario presented, there are basic skills that can assist in forming an articulate answer.

 As with any interview, all specific questions are kept strictly confidential.
 However sample questions have been released by several schools that tend to serve as a model for the MMI.
 These questions are not necessarily exactly what you might experience, but serve as good practice as the general purpose or intent behind the scenarios is similar.
 There will almost always be some sort of conflict and it is important for candidates to correspondingly be able to objectively analyze the situation.
 As you will see, there are also some more traditional interview questions mixed in, allowing candidates the ability to address and articulate those parts of their application as well.
 Typically, the applicant will be allowed two minutes to read the prompt or question posted outside of the interview room, and then enter and respond in the remaining eight minutes.
 Often, the school or program moderator will supply a two-minute warning by knocking on the door or indicating the remaining time accordingly.
 If you finish your response early, there may be the potential for follow-up questions from the evaluator.
 Be comfortable and conversational, just as you would in a traditional interview.